Olifantsrus Camp

 Book

-About - Olifantsrus is the newest tourist camp in Etosha National Park and the first accommodation option in the park to offer a camping-only experience.
+About Olifantsrus Camp - Olifantsrus is the latest tourist camp in Etosha National Park and the first accommodation option in the park to offer a camping-only experience.
 This allows guests to feel that little bit closer to the incredible African bush all around them.

 Situated in the wilder, more remote, and previously less-utilised western section of the park, Olifantsrus is approximately: